Trichomoniasis

 It is possible to become infected from sharing a bath or through objects like toilet seats and towels, but that is rare.
 It is also rare for the to be passed on from a mother to her baby during birth.

-Prevalence and outlook
+Prevalence

 Trichomoniasis infections often go unnoticed.
 If people do have symptoms, then these develop about a week after on average.
 Some people already have symptoms after four days, and in others it can take up to three weeks.
 The can become chronic if left untreated – especially in women.

-Whether you have symptoms or not: You are contagious for as long as you have the .
+Whether you have symptoms or not, you are contagious for as long as you have the .

 Effects